March 30, 2022

 – Alas Blancas – probably the best all-round grocery store in town

-– Terrenal Health Food – a walk from the town centre but with great healthy and organic food options
+– Terrenal Health Food – a walk from the center of town but with great healthy and organic food options

 – Anna Rosa’s market – roadside fruit and vegetables